taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [PdfGptIndexer](https://github.com/raghavan/pdfgptindexer) - An efficient tool for indexing and searching PDF text data using OpenAI's GPT-2 model and FAISS (Facebook AI Similarity Search) index, designed for rapid information retrieval and superior search accuracy.
  * [SuperAGI](https://github.com/transformeroptimus/superagi) - <⚡️> SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
  * [OpenLLM](https://github.com/bentoml/openllm) - Operating LLMs in production
+ * [GPT-Bargaining](https://github.com/franxyao/gpt-bargaining) - Code for Arxiv 2023: Improving Language Model Negociation with Self-Play and In-Context Learning from AI Feedback
+ * [dreamGPT](https://github.com/divergentai/dreamgpt) - Leverage hallucinations from Large Language Models (LLMs) for novelty-driven explorations.
+ * [lnchat](https://github.com/litch/lnchat) - So I built a thing - LNChat.
+You hook this app up to your node and then you can ask it plaintext questions like, "what is my newest channel", "show me a channel summary".
+ChatGPT bridges the gap.
+It's pretty fun, but not super useful.
+Yet.

 |Name|GitHub Stars|Language|License|